Protect your business

 • customer-accessible websites or services

-• supporting infrastructure services (for example, Domain Name System)
+• supporting (for example, Domain Name System)

 Identifying your critical assets is the first part of developing a business continuity plan.
 In the event of an attack the plan tells you what needs to be back up and running and in what order of priority.